Community Engagement Development Manager

 2019, 'Teaching a history of “race” and anti‐racist action in an academic classroom'.
 Article co-authored with Meleisa Ono-George, Area.
 2019;00:1–6

 2018, 'Co-production in research with communities'.
 Panel convened and hosted as part of Public Engagement Network Day, University of Warwick, 14 November

 2018, 'Building Interdisciplinary Engagement, and Community'.
 Paper delivered at Exploring Interdisciplinary Case Studies, University of Warwick, 31 October

 2018, 'Working in Partnership'.
 Speech at launch of BME Empowerment Partnership, Coventry, 28 June

 2018, 'History in Practice Project: engaging students and community in curriculum design'.
-Paper at Education Conference 2015, University of Warwick, 15 May
+Paper co-delivered at Education Conference 2015, University of Warwick, 15 May

 2017, 'Interesting times for our city of many cultures'.
 Blog post, Lifelong Learning at Warwick, 12 December